Cai Cortez

-Carizza Cortez-Rkhami (born July 1, 1988) is a Filipino politician, actress, comedian, model and endorser, who is currently a councilor-elect of Taytay, Rizal since 2025.
+Carizza Cortez-Rkhami (born July 1, 1988) is a Filipina politician, actress, and comedian serving as a councilor of Taytay, Rizal since 2025.

 Biography

 Carizza Cortez was born on July 1, 1988, in Taytay, Rizal, a densely populated municipality of Rizal.
 She is the daughter of the actor Rez Cortez.

 She took up Theatre Arts at the University of the Philippines-Diliman.

 She has two children with her husband Wissem Rkhami.